Who's Made Out With Tom Cruise?

 A: “Making out” refers to passionate kissing or engaging in intimate physical contact with another person.

-A: Tom Cruise is one of the most famous actors in the world, and his relationships have often been the subject of media scrutiny due to his high-profile status.
+A: Tom Cruise is not only a highly successful actor but also a prominent figure in the entertainment industry.
+His relationships have often been the subject of media speculation and public interest.

 Q: Is Tom Cruise currently in a relationship?